feynlee/curiosity-notes/_posts/2017-01-20-how-i-solved-the-worlds-hardest-logic-puzzle.md

 >Note: This was also my downfall.
 As I will explain later, there's another way of getting consistent answers between T and F gods that leads to a simpler overall solution.
 But I was so eager to test out this first strategy that came to my mind, that I didn't explore other possibilities.
 Let me now continue my reasoning following this way of constructing the question.

 Still assuming we are only dealing with T and F, we can ask for example: "would the other god (one of T and F) answer yes to the question Q"?
-The question Q is just an embedded question.
+Question Q is just an embedded question.
 I will leave the details of the deduction to the readers, and just say no matter who answers the question (T or F) and who the other god is (F or T), if the truthful answer to Q is yes, then we will get a no answer, and vice versa, because F in the chain would flip the answer once.

 ### b.
 Satisfying Requirement 2: